OfficeDev/open-xml-docs/docs/how-to-insert-a-picture-into-a-word-processing-document.md

 --------------------------------------------------------------------------------
 ## Sample Code
 The following code example adds a picture to an existing word document.
-In your code, you can call the <span class="keyword">InsertAPicture</span> method by passing in the path of the word document, and the path of the file that contains the picture.
+In your code, you can call the **InsertAPicture** method by passing in the path of the word document, and the path of the file that contains the picture.
 For example, the following call inserts the picture "MyPic.jpg" into the file "Word9.docx," located at the specified paths.